doctorfree/MirrorCommand/README.md

 #### ALSA audio input and output devices configuration
-The MirrorCommandLine installation attempts to detect and configure ALSA audio input and output devices.
-Currently this automated ALSA configuration is limited to USB audio devices such as a microphone, webcam, or DAC.
+The MirrorCommandLine installation attempts to detect and configure ALSA audio input and output devices such as a microphone, webcam, or DAC.

-The installation process will modify `/etc/asound.conf` if it detects USB audio devices not correctly configured.
-In addition, the installation process will setup a system service that runs every time the system boots, checks the ALSA configuration in `/etc/asound.conf`, and corrects it if necessary.
-This system service attempts to compensate for shifting audio device numbers over system reboots.
+The installation process will modify `/etc/asound.conf` if it detects audio devices incorrectly configured.
 No changes are made to individual users' `.asoundrc` in their home directories.
-If you wish to override the settings configured by the `asound-conf` system service you can do so by creating an `.asoundrc` file in your home directory and managing the ALSA audio device settings there.
+If you wish to override the settings configured by the `set_asound_conf` command, you can do so by creating an `.asoundrc` file in your home directory and managing the ALSA audio device settings there.

-To disable the `asound-conf` system service, issue the command:
+To reconfigure the `/etc/asound.conf` ALSA audio configuration file, issue the command:

-`sudo systemctl disable asound-conf`
+`sudo /usr/local/bin/set_asound_conf`

 ### Post installation configuration